Corporate Tax Rate

 What Is Corporate Tax Rate in Canada?

-There are two levels of federal corporate tax rates in Canada, also known as the dual tax rate.
+There are two levels of federal corporate tax rates in Canada, also known as the dual-rate system.

-The federal small business tax rate, also known as the lower tax rate or Canadian-controlled private corporation (CCPC) rate, is 9%.
-You must satisfy certain requirements to receive this corporate tax rate.
+The federal small business tax rate, also known as the lower tax rate or Canadian-controlled private corporation (CCPC) rate, is 9% on qualifying active business income.
+Eligible manufacturers of qualifying zero-emission technology may qualify for a preferential 4.5% federal rate, subject to specific legislative requirements.

-The General Corporate Federal Tax rate, also known as the higher tax rate, is 38%, with a 10% federal tax abatement (Line 608) and a 13% general tax reduction, leaving a total of 15% net tax for general corporations.
+The General Corporate Federal Tax rate, also known as the higher tax rate, is 38%, with a 10% federal tax abatement (Line 608) and a 13% general tax reduction, resulting in an effective 15% federal corporate income tax rate for most general corporations (7.5% for qualifying zero-emission technology manufacturers).

 Let's narrow it down and look at these corporate tax rates one by one to give you a better understanding of how they affect your corporation.